TeacherGaming/slate/source/includes/sdk_unitycsharp.md

 Your game specific SDK file is called TGASDK<yourgamenamehere>.cs.
 Class inside that file is called TGASDK<yourgamenamehere>.
 To improve readability, we have not added <yourgamenamehere> for each method call in this document, we are mentioning TGASDK and you should add your game name after each TGASDK call to make it correct.

 ## Student login
-Logging in can be done through the TeacherGaming app (Android only at the moment) or in game.
+Logging in can be done through the TeacherGaming app or in game.
 If users authenticate in game you will need to add a menu where user can type in a classid and a studentid.
 Authentication must be done before data can be sent.

 ### Automatically logging in with TeacherGaming App
 ```csharp